TonyPhipps/SIEM/Incident-Response-Plan.md

 - Provide an effective and comprehensive response, leading to confident recovery of any affected systems and the return to a fully functioning and secure operational state for all services and systems involved.
 - Identify lessons learned, improving identification, protection, detection, and response strategies and incident handling procedures to prevent or reduce reoccurrence.
 - Understand patterns of activity and trends, characterizing the threat and directing protective and defensive strategies.
-- Follow an incident response lifecycle wherein major steps may be performed repetitively, in parallel, or sequentially depending on the requirements of the incident.
+- Follow an incident response life cycle wherein major steps may be performed repetitively, in parallel, or sequentially depending on the requirements of the incident.

 # Preparation